CSCfi/rahti-user-guide/docs/tutorials/elemental_tutorial.md

 Pods are objects that run one or more containers.
 The containers in the pod share an IP address and they can communicate through `localhost` or shared memory.
-Consequently, they are executed in single physical node.
+Consequently, they need to be executed in a single physical node.

 In our case, the pod will run a container image with a web server installed in
 it: